spatie/guidelines.spatie.be/content/code-style/laravel.md

 /**
  * If you need to explain a lot you can use a comment block.
 Notice the
  * double * on the first line.
 Comment blocks don't need to be three
- * lines long, or three characters shorter than the previous line */
+ * lines long or three characters shorter than the previous line.
+ */
 ```